-On February 19, 2019, a subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small businesses (the 2019 Secured Facility).
+On February 19, 2019, a subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small and mid-market businesses (the 2019 Secured Facility).
 The 2019 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on January 31, 2025.
 These amendments primarily increase the facility limit, extend the commitment term and final maturity date, and update the benchmark interest rate.
 Under the amended 2019 Secured Facility, the facility limit is \$500 million, of which \$300 million is committed and \$200 million is uncommitted.
-Advances accrue interest at adjusted daily separate term is through August 31, 2027, and the final maturity date is August 31, 2028.
+Advances accrue interest at adjusted daily simple SOFR plus 1.25%.
+Unused portions of the committed credit facility accrue a fee at a rate ranging from 0.25% to 0.75%, depending on the total unused committed balance.
+The commitment term is through August 31, 2027, and the final maturity date is August 31, 2028.
 The agreement includes certain affirmative and negative covenants, including financial covenants that require the subsidiary to maintain specified financial ratios.
-As of January 31, 2025, we were compliant with all covenants governing the 2019 Secured Facility.
-At January 31, 2025, \$395 million was outstanding under the 2019 Secured

-Facility and the weighted-average interest rate was 5.73%, which includes the fee on the unused committed portion.
-The outstanding balance is secured by cash and receivables of the subsidiary totaling \$1.4 billion as of January 31, 2025.
+As of April 30, 2025, we were compliant with all covenants governing the 2019 Secured Facility.
+At April 30, 2025, \$440 million was outstanding under the 2019 Secured Facility and the weighted-average interest rate was 5.76%, which includes the fee on the unused committed portion.
+The outstanding balance is secured by cash and receivables of the subsidiary totaling \$1.6 billion as of April 30, 2025.

-On October 12, 2022, another subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small businesses (the 2022 Secured Facility).
-The 2022 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on April 30, 2024.
-These amendments primarily extend the commitment term and final maturity date and increase the commitment amount.
-Under the amended 2022 Secured Facility, the facility limit is \$500 million, of which \$300 million is committed and \$200 million is uncommitted.
-Advances accrue interest at SOFR plus 1.3%.
+On October 12, 2022, another subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small and midmarket businesses (the 2022 Secured Facility).
+The 2022 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We have entered into several amendments to this facility, most recently on March 11, 2025.
+These amendments primarily extend the commitment term and final maturity date, increase the commitment amount, and reduce the interest rate.
+Under the amended 2022 Secured Facility, the facility limit is \$500 million, of which \$400 million is committed and \$100 million is uncommitted.
+Advances accrue interest at SOFR plus 1.1%.
 Unused portions of the committed credit facility accrue a fee at a rate ranging from 0.2% to 0.4%, depending on the total unused committed balance.
-The commitment term is through April 30, 2026, and the final maturity date is April 30, 2027.
+The commitment term is through April 30, 2027, and the final maturity date is May 1, 2028.
 The agreement includes certain affirmative and negative covenants, including financial covenants that require the subsidiary to maintain specified financial ratios.
-As of January 31, 2025, we were compliant with all covenants governing the 2022 Secured Facility.
-At January 31, 2025, \$300 million was outstanding under the 2022 Secured Facility and the weighted-average interest rate was 5.68%, which includes the interest on the fee committed portion.
-The outstanding balance is secured by cash and receivables of the subsidiary totaling \$930 million as of January 31, 2025.
+As of April 30, 2025, we were compliant with all covenants governing the 2022 Secured Facility.
+At April 30, 2025, \$300 million was outstanding under the 2022 Secured Facility and the weighted-average interest rate was 5.58%.
+The outstanding balance is secured by cash and receivables of the subsidiary totaling \$1.0 billion as of April 30, 2025.